High Sensitivity in-situ and Real-time Differential Reflectance Spectroscopy during Molecular Beam Deposition

 Figure 4 : Imaginary part of the dielectric constant of DIP on glass in the region below 1 monolayer.
 The absorption properties are important for applications such as organic photovoltaics

-With our new optics setup we were able to obtain time-resolved in situ DRS spectra during DIP film growth on glass for thicknesses between 0.1 and 14 monolayers with excellent sensitivity and a time resolution of one second.
+With our new optical setup we were able to obtain time-resolved in situ DRS spectra during DIP film growth on glass for thicknesses between 0.1 and 14 monolayers with excellent sensitivity and a time resolution of one second.
 We found very strong absorption features in the UV region, present even for ultrathin film thicknesses below 1 monolayer.

 This setup serves as a standard in-situ monitoring tool of molecular thin film growth with good time resolution.
-Besides, the highly sensitive detection opens up even more possibilities such as optical measurements of selfassembled monolayers or real-time fluorescence and raman spectroscopy during film growth when using laser illumination.
+Besides, the highly sensitive detection opens up even more possibilities such as optical measurements of self-assembled monolayers or real-time Fluorescence and Raman spectroscopy during film growth when using laser illumination.

 The information and figures for this note have been gratefully received from Prof Stefan Kowarik, Humboldt University of Berlin, Institute of Physics.

 J. Wagner, M. Gruber, A. Hinderhofer, A. Wilke, B. Bröker, J. Frisch, P. Amsalem, A. Vollmer, A. Opitz, N. Koch, F. Schreiber, W. Brütting, Adv.
 Funct.
 Mater.20, 4295-4303 (2010)

 R. Forker, T. Fritz, Optical differential reflectance spectroscopy of ultrathin epitaxial organic films, PCCP (2009)

 U. Heinemeyer, K. Broch,A. Hinderhofer, Kytka, R. Scholz, A. Gerlach, F. Schreiber, Phys.
 Rev. Lett.
 104, 257401 (2010)